eclipse-ibeji/freyja/cloud_connectors/azure/mqtt_connector/README.md

 Freyja is not tightly coupled with Azure and can synchronize data with any cloud solution, provided an appropriate Cloud Connector and adapter are written.

-In this Azure MQTT Cloud Connector example, you will need to have access to Azure, as you will be deploying an Azure Key Vault, an Event Grid with MQTT v5, and a Function App.
+For this Cloud Connector sample, you will use Azure to deploy an Azure Key Vault, an Event Grid with MQTT v5, and a Function App.

 ## Architecture

 When signals are propagated from Freyja, the Azure MQTT Cloud Connector will publish these signals to an Azure Event Grid topic using the MQTT protocol.
-When signals are published to a topic, an Azure Function gets triggered and updates an Azure Digital Twin instance with the data emitted by Freyja.
+When signals are published to a topic on the Event Grid, an Azure Function gets triggered and updates an Azure Digital Twin instance with the data emitted by Freyja.

-Below is a high-level diagram that illustrates Freyja communicating with the Azure MQTT Cloud Connector.
+Below is a high-level diagram that illustrates Freyja communicating with the Azure MQTT Cloud Connector:

 ![Component Diagram](../../../docs/diagrams/azure_mqtt_cloud_connector.svg)